 Dormitory students are required to participate in the meal plan offered by the college.
 Our cafeteria offers continuous "7AM to Midnight" service.
 While full entrée items are available during traditional meal times, many other items are available at other times.
 Certain hot food items are also available from 7:30 PM until Midnight.
 Students with an ID can enter the cafeteria as often as their schedules permit.
 The cafeteria provides a variety of menu items and a number of specialty bars each day.
+Students with food allergy or gluten concerns are able to work with the cafeteria managers to arrange for meal planning options.
 Off-campus students may also purchase meals in the cafeteria.